djShrek/learningmongoDB/README.md

--Learning to use Sinatra, mongoDB, and miniTest.
+-Learning to use Sinatra, mongoDB, HAML, and miniTest by building a simple base for an issue tracker app that will be used laster on for a more advanced and more robust application.